conail/conail.github.io/_posts/2015-02-03-logical-volume-manager.md

 # Introduction

 Logical Volumes give an abstacted view of disk storage, which doesn't concern itself with traditional partitions.
-A logical volume can be resized and moved easily.
+A logical volume can be resized and moved easily on or between disks.

+The ability to move or adjust volumes after their creation allows easier maintenance.
+It is especially helpful when working with virtual machines and anticipating uncertain host environments.

-# Disk Storage
+# Context: Disk Storage Media

 ## Magnetic Disks